 The Lord desires your success.
 He desires your success in all aspects of your life—in your profession, in your education, in your family, in your relationships.
 The Lord desires your success.

 Personal growth comes from being stretched, and you will likely find yourselves challenged in ways you have never previously experienced or expected.
-We are not in favor of slothfulness or laziness, but we also hope to help you guard against the all-too-common problem of perfectionism or being unrealistically hard on yourselves.

 To be effective we must develop eyes to see all flavors of human achievement and lend support, approval, and encouragement to the invisible crusades.
 It will be repeatedly necessary that we wade in to help, unflinchingly and nonjudgmentally.